fangchun007/CarND-Unscented-Kalman-Filter-Project/README_SRC.md

 3. Results

-The final RMSE is as follows.
+The final RMSE for the dataset one is as follows.

      X: 0.0646
      Y: 0.0851